citp/privacy-policy-historical/p/pi/pin/pinegrow.com.md

-> *The following text is extracted and transformed from the pinegrow.com privacy policy that was archived on 2017-05-28.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170528110208id_/http%3A//docs.pinegrow.com/privacy-and-anti-spam-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the pinegrow.com privacy policy that was archived on 2018-03-21.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180321021958id_/http%3A//docs.pinegrow.com/v4/getting-started/privacy-and-anti-spam-policy) for the most accurate reproduction.*

-# Privacy and Anti-spam policy - Pinegrow Web Editor - Documentation and Tutorials
+# Privacy and Anti-spam policy | Pinegrow 4 – Documentation and Tutorials

-Privacy policy Pinegrow is a desktop app, so all your data (HTML, CSS, JS code, images and so on) never leaves your computer and is never read or stored on our servers.
-We maintain the licensing database with emails, serial codes and information about orders.
-We do not have access to customer’s credit card information […]
+Pinegrow is a desktop app, so all your data (HTML, CSS, JS code, images and so on) never leaves your computer and is never read or stored on our servers.

 ## Privacy policy